al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

 **These requirements MUST be followed for every single task execution:**

-### 0. Feature Branch Isolation - AUTOMATIC CREATION (MANDATORY)
+### 0. Feature Branch Isolation - OPTIONAL (User Request Only)

-**The work command AUTOMATICALLY creates a feature branch before ANY work begins.
-This is NOT optional.**
+**Feature branch creation is OPTIONAL and only occurs if explicitly requested by the user.**

-- **BEFORE:** Develop branch is updated with latest code
+- **IF REQUESTED:** User explicitly asks to create a feature branch
-- **AUTOMATIC:** Feature branch created from develop with descriptive name
+- **OPTIONAL:** Feature branch created from develop with descriptive name
-- **AUTOMATIC:** Git worktree established for isolated development
+- **OPTIONAL:** Git worktree established for isolated development
-- **MANDATORY:** ALL work must occur within this isolated feature branch worktree
+- **IF USING WORKTREE:** ALL work must occur within this isolated feature branch worktree
-- **ISOLATION:** No commits to develop during work - all changes isolated to feature branch
+- **ISOLATION:** When using a feature branch, no commits to develop during work - all changes isolated to feature branch
-- **REVIEWABILITY:** Feature branch allows clean, isolated PR for review and merge
+- **DEFAULT:** If no feature branch is requested, work proceeds on the current branch

-**Non-Negotiable:**
+**Important:**
-- Feature branch creation happens BEFORE Phase 1 begins
+- Feature branch creation ONLY happens when user explicitly requests it
-- All subsequent work (tests, code, commits) occurs ONLY in the feature branch worktree
+- If not requested, proceed with work on the current branch
-- This ensures changes are properly isolated and easily reviewable
+- All subsequent work (tests, code, commits) occurs on the designated branch
-- DO NOT skip feature branch creation - it is automatic and mandatory
+- This provides flexibility for users to choose their preferred workflow

 ### 1. CSV Update on Start - DO NOT SKIP